miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

-Well, this started about AI and API nuance and the relationship to nuanced interfacing with humans, and here I am talking about the priority of client relationships and trust, haha!
+Well, this started about AI and API nuance and the relationship to nuanced interfacing with humans, and here I am talking about the priority of client relationships and trust, ahaha!
 Okay... so, agendas.

 First, really absorb everything from last week, wrap your mind around it and get a solid agenda together for this week.
 Confirm at least 3 parts of the magic